 So with that, let me switch to the second argument, which is the one about values, Christian values, of justice, human dignity, and equality are best advanced and protected under a democratic government then there are under any other type of government in the long term.
 We see that most human rights abuses and injustices occur in countries with an autocratic leadership.
 We heard earlier today about religious freedom and if you look at the countries that are on the U.S. Commission on International Religious Freedom in… is a who’s who of dictatorial countries: China, Iran, Pakistan, Russia, Saudi Arabia, Sudan, and Syria to name a few.
 That’s not a list of democratic countries, and it is not a coincidence that those two lists do not overlap.

-And as we think about… as we think about democracy how democracy supports Christian values, we also recognize that democracies do have shortcomings.
+And as we think about democracy, how democracy supports Christian values, we also recognize that democracies do have shortcomings.
 So I just want to mention that your democracies are not perfect and utopian and I don’t put that forward as a possibility.
 And they don’t always protect the values of justice, human dignity, and equality perfectly.
 Our own history and the exclusion of various ethnic, racial, and faith roots certainly bears that out, but compared to other systems, democracy is the system which best protects individuals and groups and their ability to flourish in their society.
 And importantly, it allows for the challenge of authority when those values are not advanced or protected.

 And this is not an insignificant caveat.
 But I posit that there are fewer cases in which democracy has not delivered on these values than there are positive cases for Christian values and democratic society.
 And the solution is not abandoning or disengaging from democracy, but rather to have more engagements internally and externally on the democratization process.